-- Development Hell: The series had an erratic shipping schedule even before going on hiatus, with the best that the publishers could do was a bi-monthly streak at one point.
-Post-hiatus, DC announced Dark Knight: Boy Wonder but have yet to solicit a single issue.
-According to Jim Lee the art for the series is complete, DC just won't publish it, the reasons possibly being that Frank Miller attracts all the wrong attention (see Holy Terror) and the editor who originally commissioned Lee and Miller to do the book, Bob Schreck, was fired in 2009, about a year after the last issue came out (this misanthropic editor went on to finally edit and publish Holy Terror at Legendary Comics).
+In 2010, DC announced a new series called "Dark Knight: Boy Wonder" that would last six issues and wrap up the series.
+In October 2015, Frank Miller claims he's just started working on it.
+According to Jim Lee, the art for the series is complete, DC just won't publish it, the reasons possibly being that Frank Miller attracts all the wrong attention (see Holy Terror) and the editor who originally commissioned Lee and Miller to do the book, Bob Schreck, was fired in 2009, about a year after the last issue came out (and went on to finally edit and publish Holy Terror at Legendary Comics).

-- Fan Nickname: He is called "The Goddamned Batman" to distinguish him from his mainstream counterpart.
+He is called "The Goddamned Batman" to distinguish him from his mainstream counterpart.

-- "Dick Grayson: Age 12."
+"Dick Grayson: Age 12."

 In his text reviews, Linkara ends up calling this version BINO (Batman In-Name-Only).
 In the video review, he decides that even that name is too Battish, and dubs the character "Crazy Steve," a random insane hobo who found a Batman costume and a lottery ticket, allowing him to live out his crazy antics.